Why get feedback?

-- Inviting users to review it through the Proto.io app and record their session (screen, face and audio) for you to later analyze (powered by Lookback, see section below).
+- Inviting users to review it through the Proto.io app and record their session (screen, face, and audio) for you to later analyze (powered by Lookback, see the section below).
 Video recording is currently available in the Proto.io app for iOS.

 The decision depends on factors such as the fidelity of your prototype, the type of feedback you are looking for, the availability of reviewers, your resources, etc.

 Proto.io works closely with specialized user research and usability testing platforms, such as Lookback, UserTesting, Validately, and others to ensure you get the most valuable feedback for your Proto.io prototypes.

 The two main categories when it comes to user testing are: